Stocks Rally on US-China Preliminary Trade Agreement

 US Stock Movers

-The Magnificent Seven stocks are all trading higher today, led by gains of more than +2% in Nvidia (NVDA), Alphabet (GOOG), Tesla (TSLA), and Meta Platforms (META).
+The Magnificent Seven stocks are all trading higher today, led by a gain of more than +4% in Tesla (TSLA), and gains of more than +2% in Alphabet (GOOG) and Nvidia (NVDA).

-Crypto stocks are trading higher today, with support from today’s gains of more than +3% in Bitcoin (^BTCUSD) and +5% in Ethereum (^ETHUSD).
-Strategy (MSTR), MARA Holdings (MARA), and Riot Platforms (RIOT) are up more than +2%.
-Coinbase (COIN) is up more than +1%.
+Crypto stocks are trading higher today, with support from today's gains of more than +3% in Bitcoin (^BTCUSD) and +5% in Ethereum (^ETHUSD).
+Riot Platforms (RIOT) is up more than +4% and Coinbase (COIN) is up more than +2%.

 Avidity Biosciences (RNA) is up +42% after news that Swiss-based Novartis plans to buy the company in a deal worth $12 billion.
-Novartis ADR shares (NVS) down -2%.
+Novartis ADR shares (NVS) are down -1%.

-Robinhood (HOOD) is up more than 5% after CICC gave the brokerage a new rating of outperform.
+Robinhood Markets (HOOD) is up more than 4% after CICC gave the brokerage a new rating of outperform.

-Newmont (NEM) is down -4% as the company seeks to gain control of Barrick’s gold mines in Nevada.
+Newmont (NEM) is down more than -6% as the company seeks to gain control of Barrick's gold mines in Nevada.

 Boeing (BA) is trading slightly higher even though factory workers in St Louis narrowly rejected a new 5-year contract that would have ended a 3-month strike that has disrupted the company's main military manufacturing operations.